 Este informe contiene información muy importante sobre su agua beber.
 Tradúzcalo ó hable con alguien que lo entienda bien.
-County Service Area 42 (CSA 42) was established by the County of San Bernardino Board of Supervisors on December 27, 1965, and is a Board-governed water district within the Special Districts Department (Department), Water and Sanitation Division, that provides water services to a community of approximately 525 customers in Oro Grande.
+County Service Area 42 (CSA 42) was established by the County of San Bernardino Board of Supervisors on December 27, 1965, and is a Board-governed water district within the Department of Public Works, Special Districts Water and Sanitation Division (Department), that provides water services to a community of approximately 533 customers in Oro Grande.

-The water system consists of five ground water wells-four of which are active, one 246,000 gallon water tank, and approximately four miles of water line.
-There are 142 metered water connections utilizing the cellular read system.
+The water system consists of four ground water wells-three of which are active, one 246,000 gallon water tank, and approximately four miles of water line.
+There are 144 metered water connections utilizing the cellular read system.